 Departing Brussels for the day, I took the train a short way north to the iconic Bruges, said to be especially beautiful and well known as a popular tourist destination.
 You can book a day trip with a tour company from the capital, but getting to Bruges on your own is actually very straightforward if you don’t want to be so restricted (providing they don’t suddenly the change the platform last minute, that is).
 I booked my tickets ahead of time with Omio but they can also be purchased direct at the station too, and the journey lasts approximately an hour.

 There’s something rather enchanting about train travel.
 Without exploring a country in depth you wouldn’t usually get to see the small villages and farms that decorate the majority of the landscape, pale and shimmering from the morning frosts.
 You wouldn’t get to see the distant skylines of cities as you depart and arrive.
 Towers and lakes, houses contrasting old and new with weathered shuttered windows and rooftop solar panels, birds swooping down before disappearing back into the misty haze.
-It’s peaceful.
+It’s really wonderfully peaceful.

-While I made sure I gave myself plenty of time (not wanting a repeat of my dreaded Valencia to Barcelona journey back in March), only having a mere day to explore meant I was overwhelmed with possibilities of things to do, and that was without considering the addition of the staple Christmas markets that pop up in just about every city on the continent this time of year.
+While I made sure to give myself plenty of time (not wanting a repeat of my dreaded Valencia to Barcelona journey back in March), only having a mere day to explore meant I was overwhelmed with possibilities of things to do, and that was without considering the addition of the staple Christmas markets that pop up in just about every city on the continent this time of year.

 I started this crisp winter morning wandering idly down narrow, near deserted cobbled streets and I was hit with visions of many of the smaller towns back in England, with vibes of Louth and parts of York coming to mind.
 I could see almost immediately why this place charms so many of its visitors.